sridamul/shell-practices/README.md

-## Linux commands with commonly used options
+## Linux commands
-This repo contains the list of linux commands and their uses along with the commonly used options
+This repo contains the list of Linux commands, commonly used options, and their uses.